Lawrence Gostin

-Lawrence Oglethorpe Gostin (born October 19, 1949) is an American law professor who specializes in public health law.
-He was a Fulbright Fellow and is best known as the author of the Model State Emergency Health Powers Act and as a significant contributor to journals on medicine and law.
+Lawrence Oglethorpe Gostin (born October 19, 1949) is an American law professor at Georgetown University Law Center who specializes in global health law as well as the law of public health and human rights.
+Formerly a Fulbright Fellow, Gostin focuses on health law and holds appointments at Georgetown University, including as Distinguished University Professor, the university's highest faculty honor.
+He is the lead author of the Model State Emergency Health Powers Act and is a contributor to journals on medicine and law.

 Early life and education

-Larry Gostin was born in New York City in 1949, the son of Joseph and Sylvia Gostin.
-He received a B.A. in psychology from the State University of New York at Brockport in 1971 and a J.D. from Duke Law School in 1974.
+Lawrence Oglethorpe Gostin was born in New York City on October 19, 1949, the son of Joseph and Sylvia Gostin.
+He received a B.A. degree in psychology from the State University of New York at Brockport in 1971 and a J.D. from the Duke University School of Law in 1974.
+From 1974 to 1975, Gostin served as a Fulbright Fellow in psychiatry and law at the University of Oxford and the University of London.

-He was an adjunct professor at Harvard University from 1986 to 1994 and went on to be a professor of law at Georgetown University's Law Center and a professor of law and public health at Johns Hopkins University's School of Hygiene and Public Health.